 Introduction

-The Father of Modern Management, Peter Drucker, defining the two terms, popularly said, “Efficiency is doing things right, effectiveness is doing the right thing.”
+There is a famous quote from Peter Drucker, the Father of Modern Management, defining the two terms: “Efficiency is doing things right, effectiveness is doing the right thing.”

-In this post, we are going to talk about the concept of efficiency and effectiveness and understand the key differences and similarities between these two distinctive terms that have varying importance for business.
+In this post, we will discuss the concepts of efficiency and effectiveness, examining the key differences and similarities between these two distinct terms that hold varying importance for businesses.

 What is efficiency in business?